 In summary, the PIBIV dashboards provides:

-- Cash penalties calculated from 2019 to mid-July 2021 late/cancelled settlements.
+- Cash penalties calculated from 2019 to March 2022 late/cancelled settlements.

-- Buy-in volumes calculated from late/cancelled settlements that would have entered the buy-in regime from 2019 to mid-July 2021, if CSDR settlement discipline rules were in effect.
+- Buy-in volumes calculated from late/cancelled settlements that would have entered the buy-in regime from 2019 to March 2022, if CSDR settlement discipline rules were in effect.

 - Interactive examination, aggregation and filtering of cash penalties and buy-in volumes per institution, settlement account and instruction level (that is, drill-down and zoom-out capability.
 Please see the PIBIV “drill-down” and tutorial videos below:

 - Calculation of a maximum buy-in volume that an institution/account could have potentially avoided if they had been subscribed to Automated Securities Lending (ASL) (for the ICSD) or Automated Securities Lending principal (ASLp) (for the CBF CSD).

 - Daily explanations as to why an instruction did not settle (for example, lack of security, late matching, counterparty late matching, etc.).

 - The ability to visualise and examine long-term (2008 to March 2022) settlement efficiency for the whole institution or a settlement account.

 - Exporting of penalty and buy-in data in tabular comma-separated values (CSV) format for offline analysis (Please see attached Penalties Table 2019 and Penalties Reasons 2019.
 The corresponding files for buy-ins have a similar format).